 This traditional style gingerbread house is what anyone would envision when thinking about decorating a gingerbread house during the holidays.
 The whimsical colors of the gumdrops and hard candies are eye-catching and fun.
 The perfectly squishy looking trees and wreath above the door bring out the holiday-feel and also looks delicious!
 Our favorite is the use of the white frosting for the beautifully sheeted snow on top of the house.

 This modern chocolate gingerbread house looks too delicious not to eat!
 The use of the milk chocolate and white chocolate Kit Kat bars creating a checkered foundation for the walls makes for a unique gingerbread house look.
-The chocolate nonpareils creating a look of a roof that is lightly dusted in snow is clever as you wont need to use too much frosting for this one.
-The red and green from the wreath adds a nice pop of color and hints at which season this is for
+The chocolate creates a look of a roof that is lightly dusted in the snow is smart as you won’t need to use too much frosting for this one.
+The red and green from the wreath adds a beautiful pop of color and hints at which season this is for.

-Straying away from the traditional gingerbread house, this creative tall roof design is fun and easier to make since it only has 4 gingerbread pieces compared to the 6 pieces that would be used for a traditional gingerbread house.
-The giant, colorful sweet tarts used for the roofing is definitely the focal point of this gingerbread house.
+This roof design is easier since it contains four gingerbread pieces compared to the six pieces that would be used for a traditional gingerbread house.
+The giant, colorful sweet tarts used for the roofing is the focal point of this gingerbread house.
 The intricate white frosting designs on the front of the house adds a feminine touch, while the greenery used around the house ties everything together.

-This small and green house design has very cute details; from the red and green candies used as Christmas lights on the roof, to the small chimney that you don’t see too often on gingerbread houses.
-The use of accessories like the snowman with the green hat, the candy canes and peppermint candies at the doorway, and use of gummies throughout really creates a cute Christmas time feeling.
+This small and green gingerbread house design has charming details.
+The house has red and green candies used as Christmas lights on the roof and a short chimney.
+The use of accessories like the snowman with the green hat, the candy canes and peppermint candies at the doorway, and use of gummies throughout really create a cute Christmas time feeling.

-If you have a gingerbread house mold that is quite large, this large gingerbread house with stylish frosting designs and patterns can be a nice inspiration for you.
+If you have a gingerbread house mold that is quite large, this large gingerbread house with stylish frosting patterns and templates can be a sweet inspiration for you.
 Framing the first floor of the house with large trees and adding a colorful bunch of candies surrounding the house is a nice touch.
 The fluffy white frosting on the roof with confetti sprinkles creates a playful touch to the elegant frosting designs on the front of the house.

-The classic gingerbread house, made small and compact and an excellent testament of what you can accomplish with just two simple ingredients.
+The classic gingerbread house-made small and compact and an excellent testament of what you can accomplish with just two simple ingredients.
 Although there are quite a few decorative flourishes, such as the hard candy and gumdrop window accents, most of the house is constructed from just clever use of frosting.
-With just a few pattern changes, you can create a diverse pattern that mirrors tiles if you only have gingerbread and frosting available.
-Multi-colored candies like sixlets make for a subtle but nice shingle effect that is both visually arresting and tasty as well.
+With just a few pattern changes, you can create a diverse pattern that mirrors tiles if you only have gingerbread and icing available.
+Multi-colored candies like Sixlets make for a subtle but beautiful shingle effect that is both visually arresting and tasty as well.

 A fun take on the traditional gingerbread house with more emphasis placed on the front of the house.
-Multi-colored gumdrops form a detailed little path out of the snow, bringing more focus on the frosting and candied details of the front door.
-From frosting mistletoes, peppermint centerpieces and cute Mike&Ike window frames, the bright pink aesthetic really provides a vibrant and cheery feel that your typical gingerbread colors don’t provide
+Multi-colored gumdrops form a narrow little path out of the snow, bringing more focus on the frosting and candied details of the front door.
+From frosting mistletoe, peppermint centerpieces and Mike&Ike window frames; the bright pink aesthetic provides a vibrant and cheery feel that your typical gingerbread colors don’t provide.

-Frosting Icicles with Powdered Sugar Snow Gingerbread House
+8. Gingerbread House with Frosting Icicles and Powdered Sugar Snow

 The frosting icicles with powdered sugar snow gingerbread house paints the picture that Santa Clause and Mrs. Clause are inside next to a fire looking at the ‘naughty and nice’ list.
 The use of the gingerbread cookies and powdered sugar snow around the gingerbread house helps to create an inviting and winter feeling.
 The perfectly symmetric details from the frosting windows to the peppermint on the roof, are cozy and cute.

 Any kid’s dream as they think of gingerbread houses and with so much variety of tasty candies to eat and best of all, just about anyone can make this house.
-Gumdrops, hard candies and Sixlets dot the roof, offering you more color than just your normal gingerbread and frosting.
-The same candy combination also offer more color to your lawn and window accents.
-Symmetry is always nice, but for a traditional house like this, imperfection offers more of a classic gingerbread charm.
+Gumdrops, hard candies and Sixlets dot the roof, offering you more color than just your typical gingerbread and frosting.
+The same candy combination also provides more color to your lawn and window accents.
+Symmetry is always lovely, but for a traditional house like this, imperfection offers more of a classic gingerbread charm.

-The modern log cabin design using pretzel sticks is great inspiration for those who love the outdoors and a more rustic look.
-You can tell with the icicles along the roof and white frosting touches within the cookie tree that it is wintertime and cold.
-This is a simple look without the use of bright colors and having its focal point being the pretzel sticks for the log cabin walls.
+The modern log cabin design using pretzel sticks is an excellent inspiration for those who love the outdoors and a more rustic look.
+You can tell with the icicles along the roof, and white frosting touches within the cookie tree that it is winter time and cold.
+The login cabin style can be simple look without the use of bright colors and having its focal point being the pretzel sticks for the log cabin walls.

 The sugar encrusted gingerbread house with frosting design has an almost artificial look to it as it has meticulous and hardened frosting and candy details.
 The sugar adds a hint of glimmer and fun to this unique gingerbread house.
 This particular gingerbread house would look great as a piece to be shown off, not eaten, within a ceramic Christmas Village collection.